nicholsonjon/hirameku/README.md

 - Visual Studio 2022
 - Visual Studio Code

-> *Since [Astro requires 'unsafe-inline'](https://docs.astro.build/en/guides/troubleshooting/#refused-to-execute-inline-script) (thus defeating much of the benefit of CSP), it's use will be retired.
-The client will be ported to a React/NextJS statically generated solution.
+> *Since [Astro requires 'unsafe-inline'](https://docs.astro.build/en/guides/troubleshooting/#refused-to-execute-inline-script) (thus defeating much of the benefit of CSP), its use is intended to be retired.
+The client will be ported to a React/NextJS statically generated solution using server components and [next-mdx-remote](https://github.com/hashicorp/next-mdx-remote); however, that project hasn't quite caught up with NextJS.
+[The documentation](https://github.com/hashicorp/next-mdx-remote#react-server-components-rsc--nextjs-app-directory-support) indicates the `/next-mdx-remote/rsc` API is currently unstable, but the last release was 2023-03-01.
+It's also possible that Astro will come up with a solution to stop inlining scripts, which would obviate the need to migrate to NextJS.
+Such a feature is currently up for discussion on the [roadmap](https://github.com/withastro/roadmap/discussions/377).

 AWS, Azure, and Google Cloud are all planned to be supported as cloud hosts, using the following services: